 Since the 9th century, people have come here to pray to Ame-no-Mikumari-no-Kami, deity of running water who also governs fertility and childbirth.
-The present shrine was rebuilt by Toyotomi Hideyori in the 16th century to honour his father, famed warlord Toyotomi Hideyoshi, who united Japan after a long period of civil war.
+The present shrine was rebuilt by Toyotomi Hideyori in the 16th century to honor his father, famed warlord Toyotomi Hideyoshi, who united Japan after a long period of civil war.
 Hideyoshi had prayed here for a son.

 As you turn to leave the shrine, you will notice a mysterious wooden owl sculpture, that is unusually lifelike.
 No one seems to know how it came to be here.
 A short walk from the shrine is Hanayagura Observatory, which has the best views of the whole area.

 Last update: 2023-11-08

 - Venue Details & Access Info

 1612 Yoshinoyama, Yoshino, Yoshino

 From Kintetsu Yoshino ropeway Yoshinoyama Station:

 - Opening Time & Admissions

 Available Foreign Languages